Integralist/integralist.co.uk/content/posts/cognito.md

 What I didn't know originally, and was one of the reasons we decided to use a library such as Warrant, was that the code involved with some of these auth flows can be quite complex (I still now struggle to follow exactly what the code does within Warrant when it uses one of these 'flows').

 Just to give you an example of the type of code AWS Cognito would expect you to write, take a look at the [`InitiateAuth`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) API call with the `USER_SRP_AUTH` auth flow.

 First of all I don't think it's very clear what is expected to be provided in that documentation alone, but also, take a look at [Warrant's implementation](https://github.com/capless/warrant/blob/master/warrant/aws_srp.py) and specifically how to generate an `SRP_A`, which also doesn't appear to be explained anywhere (no where obvious at least).

-> Note: it wasn't until much later, we discovered that we could (in the case of `InitiateAuth` at least) have avoided writing all the SRP generation code and instead used the _admin_ version of that API, called [`AdminInitiateAuth`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) which allows you to skip SRP in favour of implicitly trusting the caller.
+> Note: it wasn't until much later, we discovered that we could (in the case of `InitiateAuth` at least) have avoided writing all the SRP generation code and instead used the _admin_ version of that API, called [`AdminInitiateAuth`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) which allows you to skip SRP in favour of implicitly trusting the caller -- which was fine for our use case as we were building a centralized authentication API service.

 ### AWS Hosted UI